 9 May 2023 — The 2023 Camp Workcoeman Scouts BSA Summer Program Guide is now available!
 It contains all the information you need to plan your summer adventures at Camp Workcoeman.>

 Registration for all summer programs—for both Scouts BSA and Cub Scouts—is now open.
 Visit campworkcoeman.org/2023 for full details.

-Scouting units will be able to reserve inner loop campsites (Nathan Hale, Baden Powell, Tunxis, Kahagon, Seton, Outpost) any night of the week between 5 July 2021 and 14 August 2021 (Friday and Saturday night must be reserved together).
+Scouting units are able to reserve inner loop campsites (Nathan Hale, Baden Powell, Tunxis, Kahagon, Seton, Outpost) any night of the week all summer (Friday and Saturday night must be reserved together).
 Canvas tents with cots, canopies, latrines, and showers will be available.
-Units must provide their own food but ice and/or refrigeration may be available upon request.
+If units bring their own food, ice and/or refrigeration may be available upon request.
 Additionally, prepared food is available for purchase with sufficient notice; please see the order form (at the bottom of this page) for details.